Bayan oil and gas field is located in sub-block 4Q-21 of the Balingian Province at a water depth of 28m,…

 The fields are located in the Bredasdorp Basin Block 9 and were discovered in 1984 when the well tested 10 million cubic feet per day in early Cretaceous sands.

 The porosity is typically 13% and permeability ranges from 5mD to 200mD.
 Reserves are 600 billion cubic feet (bcf).

 Development drilling is being carried out with the semisubmersible rig, South Seas Driller.

-The development consists of three new production wells, tied back by a 450mm (18in) pipeline to Mossgas’ production platform, on the FA field 49km to the east.
+The development consists of three new production wells, tied back by a 450mm (18in) pipeline to Mossgas’ production platform on the FA field situated 49km to the east.
 Production is controlled by a buoy, overhead.

-The field has been developed by the Bredasdorp Alliance between the owner, Mossgas, and the managing contractor, Dresser Kellogg.
-The US$387.5 million project first delivered gas to the onshore plant in April 2000.
+The $387.5m project first delivered gas to the onshore plant in April 2000.
 The new fields will supply Mossgas with feedstock until 2007.

 A 55m-high buoy enables Mossgas to control new production wells from the FA platform.

-Three double steel-wire tethers, each 80m long and 50mm in diameter, were used for this purpose.
+A total of three double steel-wire tethers, each 80m-long and 50mm in diameter, were used for this purpose.

 The Kristin Sor oil and gas fields are satellite fields proposed to be developed in the southwestern part of the…

 Grasel oil field is located within the Skarv area above the Skarv reservoir, approximately 210km offshore Sandnessjøen on the Norwegian…